Sjwilhelms/Pokeflex-v3/readme.md

 # Pokeflex v3

-V1 was a text input sprite fetching guessing game, V2 was a multiple choice sprite guessing game... what will V3 be?
+V1 was a text input sprite fetching guessing game, V2 was a multiple choice sprite guessing game.
+These projects were both single page applictions hosted on a website.

+V3 is a Django project to expand and persist the game

 ### V3 Must-Have User Stories

-#### Epic: persistence
+### Epic: persistence

 #### User Story: As the developer, I want to cache pokeApi data to reduce API calls